 Frequently Asked Questions

-Please be aware that the answers provided relate to the apprenticeships where we are approved to deliver end-point assessment services.
+Please be aware that the answers provided in this section relate to the apprenticeship standards where we are approved to deliver end-point assessment services.
 Other apprenticeships standards and their associated assessment plans may have differing approaches.

 - Power Network Craftsperson

 - Dual Fuel Smart Meter Installer (Electricity and Gas)